juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Good volume on the breakout
 * 20-30% profit is considered to be a good trade
 * The stock is bullish if it can hold half of the first spike on the first pullback
+* Judge whether the volume to see if by will exceed the daily volume
 * Sizing
 	* Breaks premarket high, add 1/3 of the position
 	* First pullback, add 1/3 of position